LDemetrios/TypstTuringMachine/README.md

 The ending state is `none` if the machine broke, or the last state machine was in, otherwise.
 Note that if machine broke, there is still data about its evaluation

 + `trace` &mdash; displays the evaluation process.
 Accepts the data received from `run`, and the last state.
+You can also specify the `break-every` parameter to insert a pagebreak after each couple of state changes.

 All the above also support multi-taped Turing Machines, see `postfixlogic` for the syntax and the logic behind using it.